 In combination with Selenium(IV) oxide, 12358, improved results have been obtained in the allylic oxidation of sterically-hindered olefins: Synth.
 Commun., 24, 29213 (1994).

 Rhee, Y. W.; Ha, S. Y.; Masel, R. I. Crossover of formic acid through Nafion membranes.
 J. Power Sources 2003, 117 (1), 35-38.

 Jayashree, R. S.; Spendelow, J. S.; Yeom, J.; Rastogi, C.; Shannon, M. A.; Kenis, P. J. A. Characterization and application of electrodeposited Pt, Pt/Pd, and Pd catalyst structures for direct formic acid micro fuel cells.
 Electrochim.
 Acta 2005, 50 (24), 4674-4682.

 Flammable liquid and vapour.
 Harmful if swallowed.
+Causes severe skin burns and eye damage.
 Toxic if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.